-But the youth had not yet known defeat, and thus strode proudly into the King’s hall.
-After introducing himself and stating his purpose, he asked the King if he would be willing to send him home, were he to be successful in slaying the monster.
+But the youth had not yet known defeat and thus strode courageously into the King’s hall.
+After introducing himself and stating his purpose, he asked the King if he would be willing to send him home were he to be successful in slaying the monster.

 “I will give you anything you want,” promised the King, “Save us, and I will make you richer than you could have ever dreamed to be!”